Scheduling follow-up observations of energetic transients with the neutrino target scheduler (NuTS): Introduction

 An important capability of the CT was the ability to repoint, in zenith, to search for VHE neutrinos below the limb and VHE CR above the limb.
+The CT also had the ability to repoint in azimuth, allowing for follow-up observations of alerts associated with transient sources \citep{Heibges:2023yhn,Heibges:2025yvw}.
+To fully exploit these capabilities, we developed a Target-of-Opportunity (ToO) observation program prior to the SPB2 flight.
+This, in turn, required a dedicated open-source software tool to support the specific demands of this program.

+A number of Python packages for scheduling astronomical observations are available, such as astroplan \citep{2018AJ....155..128M}, SCOPES (\url{https://github.com/nicochunger/SCOPES}), and the Observatory Control System (\url{https://github.com/observatorycontrolsystem}).
+However, these tools are primarily designed for ground-based observatories and thus offer limited support for moving detectors, extended FOV, or observations below Earth’s limb.
+While they include valuable features for specific contexts, such as SCOPES’ multi-telescope optimization capabilities or the Observatory Control System’s tools for submitting observation proposals, they do not address the unique challenges of balloon-borne observatories.
+For missions like EUSO-SPB2, scheduling observations is particularly complex due to uncertain and highly variable flight trajectories and observing conditions driven by unpredictable wind patterns.
+Although some automated solutions for airborne observational planning have been developed \citep[e.g.][]{2006smci.conf...80F}, they are either not publicly available or not adaptable to our specific constraints.

-The CT also had the ability to repoint in azimuth, allowing for follow-up observations of alerts associated with transient sources \cite{Heibges:2023yhn}.
-Therefore, prior to the SPB2 flight, we developed a Target of Opportunity (ToO) observation program and related software to schedule follow-up observations of transient sources.
-The Neutrino Target Scheduler (NuTS) software was developed as part of a general effort to expand $\nu$SpaceSim, an end-to-end simulation chain dedicated to the observation from high atmosphere or space of VHE-UHE particles producing EAS \cite{Krizmanic:2023pwf, Garg:2022ugd, NuSpaceSim:2023ims}.
-The NuTS Software is built as a modular tool, and thus can be adapted to various detector configurations.
+To address these limitations, we developed the Neutrino Target Scheduler (NuTS) software, specifically designed to schedule follow-up observations of transient sources.
+The NuTS software was developed as part of a general effort to expand $\nu$SpaceSim, an end-to-end simulation chain dedicated to the observation from high atmosphere or space of VHE-UHE particles producing EAS \citep{Krizmanic:2023pwf,Garg:2022ugd, NuSpaceSim:2023ims,Reno:2025tpw}.
+NuTS is built as a modular tool, allowing it to be easily adapted to a wide range of detector configurations beyond the specific case of the SPB2 or the PBR missions.
+NuTS is of particular interest for detectors with field of views covering only a fraction of the sky but able to repoint, as it can help optimizing their observation strategies.

 In section~\ref{sec:structure}, we describe the general structure of the NuTS Software.
 In section~\ref{sec:schedules}, we describe the various strategies developed to schedule observations through examples.
 Conclusions and perspectives are described in section~\ref{sec:prospects}.
-In the Appendix, we provide additional information about the online documentation, the installation, the usage, the available testing modules, and field tests of the scheduler using starlight.
+In the Appendix, we provide additional information about: the online documentation in \ref{appendix:documentation}, the installation in \ref{app:intallation}, the usage in \ref{app:usage}, the data format in \ref{app:data-format}, field tests of the scheduler using starlight in \ref{app:test}, and information about observation schedules in \ref{app:app_schedules}.